Code-Institute-Submissions/ryanjbm-Milestone3/README.md

 ### Content

-The content of my website was written by me, however names and locations of places are real.
+The content of my website was written by me

 ### Media